Unit 6 - Practice Quiz

 B. The browser is clearing cache

-C. The system is updating
+C. The screen resolution is changing

 D. The malware is establishing persistence to run on startup